What Do I Do If I See an Overdose?

 - May be in a position to rescue a person who is at risk of experiencing an overdose

 Narcan is available in two forms: intranasal and intramuscular.
-Because of its ease of use, intranasal is typically the preferred method4.
+Because of its ease of use, intranasal is typically the preferred method.
 To use the intranasal spray, a person should spray 1 mL into each nostril and repeat the application every three minutes.
 They should also call for emergency medical attention.

 If a person has the intramuscular version of Narcan, they should first call 911 and then administer the medication in the vial or pre-filled syringe.
 This is usually done by injecting a person in the thigh or shoulder.

-Will I Go To Jail If I Report Someone Is Having an Overdose?
+Will I Go to Jail If I Report Someone Is Having an Overdose?

 Most states have Good Samaritan laws that protect people who ask for help because another person or they themselves needs help for an overdose.
 In North Carolina, there is a law called the N.C.
 Good Samaritan/Naloxone Access Law.
 This law states that if a person asks for help from 911, emergency medical services, or the police because they have overdosed or have drug paraphernalia on them during an overdose, they will not be tried or charged when they ask for help.
 This is also true if a person is on probation and asks for help from a drug overdose.

 In addition, most Good Samaritan laws, such as the one in North Carolina, protect people who give Narcan to a person if they suspect a person is having an overdose.
-Some people are afraid to give the medication because they are worried they will be sued if the person’s symptoms aren’t an overdose or if the medicine doesn’t work.
+Some people are afraid to give the medication because they are worried, they will be sued if the person’s symptoms aren’t an overdose or if the medicine doesn’t work.
 If a person gives the medicine to a person because they think they’re having an overdose and use “reasonable care” to give the medication, they are legally protected against a lawsuit.

 It’s important to know these laws can vary from state to state.
 Most states have enacted laws that make Narcan available under standing order and who protect Good Samaritans, but the details for each law may vary based on the state.

-What Are Some Misconceptions About What To Do If You See an Overdose?
+What Are Some Misconceptions About What to Do If You See an Overdose?

 A common misconception regarding helping a person who is overdosing is that you should make the person vomit.
 Sometimes a person believes they should stick something down the person’s throat to force them to gag and vomit their stomach contents.
 However, this can be even more dangerous for the person because when they vomit, they could aspirate or choke on the vomit.
 This will draw the vomit into their lungs, which can cause a chemical burn that can severely damage the lungs.
 As a result, a person should never try to induce vomiting in a person they suspect may have overdosed.